-The Need for Health Coaches and Other Wellness Leaders
+The Need for Certified Health Coaches

 Did you know the world’s human population is increasingly unwell?
 Despite advances in medical sciences, obesity and chronic health problems continue to rise.
 According to the World Health Organization worldwide obesity has nearly tripled since 1975.
 And according to the Centers for Disease Control and Prevention (CDC), in the U.S., 6 in 10 adults have at least one chronic disease, and 4 in 10 have two.